School clubs & summer camps

-Some are breakfast clubs where staff will take children to school, allowing parents to leave early for work.
-Others are for older children needing a safe place to go after school to do homework.
+Our clubs include breakfast clubs where staff take children to school, allowing parents to leave early for work.
+Others are for older children who need a safe place to go after school to do homework.

 The Lighthouse after-school club in Southsea is a registered childcare service for children aged between four and 11, and can accommodate up to 30 children per session, with healthy snacks provided on arrival and at tea time.
 The club believes all children deserve a happy, positive and caring environment in which to spend their free time.

 They aim to provide this by:

 - Helping your child in their social and personal development